iml130/mlir-emitc/README.md

 Supported TOSA ops are listed in the [docs/tosa-op-coverage.md](docs/tosa-op-coverage.md) document.

 After converting to EmitC dialect, C++ code can be emitted using `emitc-translate --mlir-to-cpp`.
-Furthermore, `emitc-translate` has specific support to emit code with variables declared at top using `--mlir-to-cpp-with-variable-declarations-at-top`.
+Furthermore, `emitc-translate` has specific support to emit code with variables declared at top using `--mlir-to-cpp --declare-variables-at-top`.